GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/1-introduction.md

 TypeScript provides two ways to organize code: Namespaces and modules.
-While both provide a way to categorize related code in meaningful ways and help you control which code is exposed to the global namespace of your applications, there are some differences between them.
+This module explains how to organize TypeScript code using namespaces.
+While both namespaces and modules provide a way to categorize related code in meaningful ways and help you control which code is exposed to the global namespace of your applications, there are some differences between them.

 In this module, you will:

 - Implement single-file namespaces.
 - Implement multi-file namespaces.
-- Implement a module.
 - Explain the design considerations for using namespaces and modules.

 ## Learning objectives

 - Implement single-file namespaces.
 - Implement multi-file namespaces.
-- Implement modules.
 - Explain the design considerations for using namespaces and modules.

 ## Prerequisites

 - Knowledge of TypeScript
 - Familiarity with JavaScript
-- Familiarity with modules in JavaScript
 - Installed software:
   - [Git](https://git-scm.com/)
   - [Visual Studio Code](https://code.visualstudio.com)